iammadhankumar/fullstack-java-interview-guide/md-files/springboot-interview-questions.md

 #### 36. Explain about bean factory and application context ?
 * <b>BeanFactory:</b> A basic container in Spring that creates and manages objects (beans) only when needed.
 * <b>ApplicationContext:</b> An advanced container in Spring that is part of bean factory and adds more features like automatic wiring, event handling, and resource management.

+#### 37. Explain about @Qualifier annotation ?
+@Qualifier annotation tells Spring exactly which bean to use when there are multiple beans of the same type.
+We pass the bean name inside the brackets.